 label_id is an integer that contains an identifier for the label.
 Labels with the same value belong to a label group.
 The default value of zero indicates that the label does not belong to any label group.

-language is a NULL-terminated C string containing an RFC 4646 (BCP 47) compliant language tag string, such as "en-US", "fr-FR", or "zh-CN", the language being the language the label is targeted at.
+language contains an IETF BCP 47 compliant language tag string, such as "en-US", "fr-FR", or "zh-CN", the language being the language the label is targeted at.

-label is a NULL-terminated C string containing the textual description.
+label contains the textual description.

 8.18.5 Audio rendering indication box